zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-UI/em-fleet-maintenance-patching-ui.md

 ### About Database Fleet Maintenance UI

-Starting from Enterprise Manager 13.5 RU 1, Enterprise Manager is equipped with a new interface to patch(update) and upgrade Database Fleet as an end-to-end automated solution.
+Starting from Enterprise Manager 13.5 RU1, Enterprise Manager is equipped with a new interface to patch(update) and upgrade Database Fleet as an end-to-end automated solution.
+Creation of Gold Image and Subscription of database to the Gold Image is to be done by using emcli commands.
+In upcoming releases of Enterprise Manager, we plan to integrate these tasks with UI.

 ### Objectives